 One of the services we provide our community is the Student Stewards Program, which offers STEM-based, outdoor hands-on learning for our Washoe County students.
 This year we are introducing a wellness component to our existing lesson plans in order to greater facilitate academic engagement and convert our students into lifelong learners.
 But, in order for our kids to feel “well,” their trusted adults must feel “well” as well.
 So, we are going to share some of our ideas for you all to incorporate into your personal or professional lives.

 Another term we hear constantly is mindfulness, though not as pervasive as wellness—Google found only 172 million hits.
-But we shouldn’t let ourselves run from this besiegement or feel overwhelmed by our confusion.
+However, we shouldn’t let ourselves run from this besiegement or feel overwhelmed by our confusion.
 Mindfulness is the key to wellness.
-Merely the state of being mindful or aware, it’s practice is also extremely simple, easily adoptable, and can yield immediate results in stressful situations.
+Merely the state of being mindful or aware, its practice is also extremely simple, easily adoptable, and can yield immediate results in stressful situations.